Swival/calibra/docs.md/analysis.md

 uv run calibra compare results/run-a results/run-b
 ```

-This finds variants common to both campaigns and computes the pass rate delta (run_b minus run_a), Cliff's delta effect size with magnitude classification (negligible, small, medium, large), and a token usage comparison.
+This finds variants common to both campaigns and computes the pass rate delta (run_b minus run_a), Cliff's delta effect size on token usage with magnitude classification (negligible, small, medium, large), and mean token counts per campaign.
+Cliff's delta is only computed when both campaigns have the same number of trials per variant and more than one trial.
+The output is written to `comparison.md` in the output directory.
 See [Advanced Topics](advanced.md#comparing-campaigns) for details.